zontasticality/ar-ontology/data/SMT Solver.md

 An **SMT solver** is an implementation of algorithms that can solve [[uses: first order logic]] [[uses:Logical Formula|formula]], usually conjoined with some extra theory $T$.

-SMT solvers work by combining the techniques of [[mentions:satisfiability solver|SAT solvers]] (like [[mentions:CDCL Algorithm|CDCL]]) with theory-specific solvers.
+SMT solvers work by combining the techniques of [[mention:satisfiability solver|SAT solvers]] (like [[mention:CDCL Algorithm|CDCL]]) with theory-specific solvers.
 The core SAT solver handles the boolean structure of the formula, while theory solvers handle the constraints imposed by the theory $T$.

 The process generally involves: